SzymkowskiDev/wisebox-api/README.md

 ### How to run the API locally?

 > Before proceeding install required packages as explaned in section ⚙ Dependencies.
+Generate a secret key
+> ([example](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/#handle-jwt-tokens)) and set its value as a
+> string in the SECRET_KEY variable in the main.py file.

 Then...